danigeos/sARndbox/README.md

-This is a modified version of one of the scripts in Kreylo's for the AR sandbox, showing erosion & sedimentation.
+This is a modified version of one of the scripts in Kreylo's for the AR sandbox, displaying erosion & sedimentation.
 We have edited Kreylos' ARSandbox code to  visually enhance the erosion and sedimentation produced by water and its role in shaping landscape.

 More info: